AleksaZatezalo/GrapeQL/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
+## Donation Link

-This project is licensed under the MIT License - see the LICENSE file for details.
+If you have benefited from this project and use Monero please consider donanting to the following address:
+47RoH3K4j8STLSh8ZQ2vUXZdh7GTK6dBy7uEBopegzkp6kK4fBrznkKjE3doTamn3W7A5DHbWXNdjaz2nbZmSmAk8X19ezQ

 ## Author